IanMitchell/ianmitchell.io/README.md

 # ianmitchell.io

 This is the source code for my website.
-It uses React, MDX, and Next.js.
+It uses Gatsby and MDX.

 Use the following commands to run the website:

     $ yarn install
-    $ yarn run dev
+    $ yarn start